Read time: 13 minutes

-In an earlier version of Exchange Server like Microsoft Exchange 2007, there were storage groups where the user mailboxes were saved.
+In earlier versions of Exchange Server like Microsoft Exchange 2007, there were storage groups where the user mailboxes were saved.
 You could easily create a backup for storage groups and keep them.
-But after Microsoft Exchange 2010, the storage group were replaced with databases, that’s why it becomes complicated to maintain a brick-level backup of Exchange data.
+But after Microsoft Exchange 2010, the storage group was replaced with databases; that’s why it becomes complicated to maintain a brick-level backup of Exchange data.

-To solve, the backup issue, Microsoft has issued some other methods in the Exchange framework by which you can convert the EDB files to a PST format for backup purposes.
+To solve the backup issue, Microsoft has issued some other methods in the Exchange framework by which you can convert the EDB files to Outlook PST format for backup purposes.

 EDB – An Exchange database (EDB) file stores the multiple user mailboxes created in the Exchange Server.
 There can be multiple Exchange database files in a single Exchange Server.